Tainted Del Monte Vegetable Trays Infect Over 200 People, CDC Reports

 Common symptoms of cyclosporiasis include diarrhea, loss of appetite, weight loss, stomach pains and cramps, bloating, increased gas, nausea, and fatigue.
 Other symptoms can include vomiting, body aches, headache, fever, and flu-like symptoms.
 Some of those who are infected may be asymptomatic.
 Most people with healthy immune systems will recover without any treatment.

-The FDA also released a statement on what actions consumers should take:
+The FDA also released a statement on what actions consumers should take.

 “Consumers who have purchased recalled Del Monte 6oz, 12oz and 28oz vegetable trays from IA, IL, MN, and WI should discard the product immediately.
 Cooking or heating produce at high temperature will kill most pathogens, including parasites such as Cyclospora, and thus significantly reduces the likelihood of illness.
 This holds true for any produce that may contain Cyclospora.
 Washing or cleaning processes may not be sufficient to eliminate the pathogen.”

-This particular outbreak is not releated to a recent outbreak of cyclospora in Texas, which has been linked to imported produce, such as salad mix, raspberries, basil, and snow peas.
+This particular outbreak is not related to a recent outbreak of cyclospora in Texas, which has been linked to imported produce, such as salad mix, raspberries, basil, and snow peas.